Ram Mandir: Architecture

 The temple has a total of 366 columns.
 The columns have 16 idols each to include the incarnations of Shiva, the 10 Dashavataras, the Chausath Yoginis, and the 12 incarnations of the goddess Saraswati.
 The width of the stairs are 16 ft.
 Per scriptures dedicated to the design of temples dedicated to Vishnu, the sanctum sanctorum is octagonal in shape.
 According to the temple committee, the site has a capability to handle 70,000 visitors.
 Larsen & Toubro offered to oversee the design and construction of the temple free of cost, and became the contractor of the project.
+Girish Sahasrabhojanee was the design and construction manager.
 The Central Building Research Institute, National Geophysical Research Institute and the Bombay, Guwahati and Madras IITs have assisted in areas such as soil testing, concrete supply and design.

 The construction work has been accomplished with 600000 cuft of sandstone from Baansi in Rajasthan.
 No iron and steel has been used in the construction of the temple, and the fusing of the stone blocks has required ten thousand copper plates.
 In a culturally significant move, Thailand also symbolically contributed to the inauguration of the Ram Mandir, by sending soil to the Ram Janmabhoomi, building on their prior gesture of sending water from two rivers in Thailand to honour the temple.

 According to the temple trust, the final blueprint of Ram Mandir included temples dedicated to Surya, Ganesha, Shiva, Durga, Vishnu and Brahma in the temple grounds.